rhettjay/presentations/ipv6/slides.md

 # Benefits:
 - With headers being vastly simplified routers don't need to hold as much in their routing tables to account for address translation.
 -->
 ---
-layout: default
----
-# Issues:
-Why has IPV6 been so slow to adopt?
-- Expensive dual compatible machinery (still in early adoption phase) <-- AWS is pushing harder though.
-IPV4 is being charged, IPV6 is free -->
-- The cost incentives don't line up for ISPs (economies of scale disincentivize the disruption)
-- Security concerns
-  - Because in IPV6 IPSec can be built in, data authentication can be built in.
-However NAT provides valuable insight to the calls moving through network/transport layers.
-  - Some mistakenly over burden NAT instead of placing the burden on the firewall leading to a misconception that IPV4 is less secure.

----
 layout: full
 mdc: true